-- 18.4.1 Selection of the Watermaster Engineer.
-The Watermaster shall select the Watermaster Engineer with the advice of the Advisory Committee described in Paragraph 19. - appropriate rules and regulations prepared by the Watermaster Engineer and proposed by the Watermaster for conduct pursuant to this Judgment.
+18.4.2 Adoption of Rules and Regulations.
+The Court may adopt appropriate rules and regulations prepared by the Watermaster Engineer and proposed by the Watermaster for conduct pursuant to this Judgment.
 Before proposing rules and regulations, the Watermaster shall hold a public hearing.
 Thirty (30) days prior to the date of the hearing, the Watermaster shall send to all Parties notice of the hearing and a copy of the proposed rules and regulations or amendments thereto.
-All Watermaster rules and regulations, and any amendments to the Watermaster rules and regulations, shall be consistent with this Judgment and are subject to approval by the Court, for cause shown, after consideration of the objections of any Party. - 18.4.3 Employment of Experts and Agents.
-The Watermaster may employ such administrative personnel, engineering, legal, accounting, or other specialty services, and consulting assistants as appropriate in carrying out the terms of this Judgment. - 18.4.4 Notice List.
-The Watermaster shall maintain a current list of Parties to receive notice.
-The Parties have an affirmative obligation to provide the Watermaster with their current contact information.
-For Small Pumper Class Members, the Watermaster shall initially use the contact information contained in the list of Small Pumper Class members filed with the Court by class counsel. - 18.4.5 Annual Administrative Budget.
-The Watermaster shall prepare a proposed administrative budget for each Year.
+All Watermaster rules and regulations, and any amendments to the Watermaster rules and regulations, shall be consistent with this Judgment and are subject to approval by the Court, for cause shown, after consideration of the objections of any Party.

+18.4.3 Employment of Experts and Agents.
+The Watermaster may employ such administrative personnel, engineering, legal, accounting, or other specialty services, and consulting assistants as appropriate in carrying out the terms of this Judgment.

+18.4.4 Notice List.
+The Watermaster shall maintain a current list of Producers to receive notice.
+The Producers have an affirmative obligation to provide the Watermaster with their current contact information.
+For Non-Pumper and Small Pumper Class Members, the Watermaster shall initially use the contact information contained in the list of Non-Pumper and Small Pumper Class Members filed with the Court.

+a proposed administrative budget for each Year.
 The Watermaster shall hold a public hearing regarding the proposed administrative budget and adopt an administrative budget.
-The administrative budget shall set forth budgeted items and Administrative Assessments in sufficient
+The administrative budget shall set forth budgeted items and Administrative Assessments in sufficient detail to show the allocation of the expense among the Producers.
+Following the adoption of the budget, the Watermaster may make expenditures within budgeted items in the exercise of powers herein granted, as a matter of course.